ZipPitch: the Speed-Dating app for Investing

 Competitive Analysis

-This was my task; I focused on were Venn-Cat, Let’s Venture and Our Crowd.
+I focused on the top 3 competitors; Venn-Cat, Let’s Venture and Our Crowd.
 The first two were limited in helpfulness as the apps kept you from searching until you had signed up with your banking information which we didn’t want to commit to and decided not to adopt ourselves.

 The Our Crowd app allowed for searching for investments immediately, which we liked and so became our primary competitor.
 While it gave good overall initial information, it was presented for Angel Investors who knew the lingo and that limited its target market dramatically.